The Abydos Descriptive history 1

 civilization.
 The oldest tombs and structures are in the lower northern part of the site.

-They consist of rulers and persons of High social status in the pre-dynastic era, the oldest seeming to date back 150 years before the firstof
+oldest seeming to date back 150 years before the first

 ian civilization were established, Abydos was still being